Devil Without a Cause

-Devil Without a Cause is the fourth studio album by American rapper Kid Rock.
-Released on August 18, 1998, the album saw Kid Rock continuing to develop his sound, moving away from the predominantly hip hop sound of his previous albums to a largely rap rock/metal, hard rock, and nu metal sound, and marked the finalization of his stage persona as a 'redneck pimp'.
+Devil Without a Cause is the fourth studio album by American musician Kid Rock.
+Released on August 18, 1998, the album saw Kid Rock continuing to develop his sound, and marked the finalization of his stage persona as a 'redneck pimp'.
 Additionally, the song "Cowboy" is seen as being instrumental in the development of the fusion genre country rap.

 Devil Without a Cause was a major commercial success.
-Spurred by the popularity of the single "Bawitdaba", the album sold 15 million copies, and was certified diamond.
+Spurred by the popularity of the single "Bawitdaba", the album sold over 14 million copies, and was certified diamond.
 The album also received critical acclaim for its genre-mixing sound.